rsattar/Voucher/README.md

 ## To do / Things I'd Love Your Help With!
 * Encryption?
 Currently Voucher *does not* encrypt any data between the server and the client, so I suppose if someone wanted your credentials (See **Recommendations** section above), they could have a packet sniffer on your local network and access your credentials.

 * Maybe change the response to be not called `tokenData`, as it's an `NSData` object, so anything can be passed back.

-* Future proofing: Add versioning to the socket protocol.
-Currently only the content-length preamble and an `NSDictionary` (serialized as `NSData`) is sent back and forth.

 * Make Voucher Server work on `OS X`, and even `tvOS`!
 Would probably just need new framework targets, and additional test apps.